 - Example: A property owner arranges with FLFD for a Firewise assessment, which marks the trees that are not to be removed.
 Then the owner agrees with a contractor to remove the unmarked trees for $3000.
 After the work is completed and approved by FLFD the owner receives a check from FLFD for $2250 (90% of the $2500 grant maximum).
 The owner is responsible for the remaining $750 payment to the contractor.

 The property owners included in the grant plan should contact FLFD to discuss their individual lot assessment and establish fuels reduction plans.
 Once the individual plan is approved, each owner will schedule the work with their chosen contractor.
-We are still developing our recommended contractor list, and we hope to have an Arizona Department of Corrections crew available again next year to provide high-quality work that is attractively priced.

 If you are not on our initial list of 50 property owners, contact firstname.lastname@example.org, and we will put you on our backup list and will contact you if one of the planned owners does not follow through with treating their lot.
 We will prioritize high-hazard lots.
 There is a good chance that additional owners will have an opportunity to participate.
 There is also a possibility that we can receive additional grant funding for 2022.
 We will keep you posted as we proceed with the project over the next 2 years.